 Dolphinfish, Coryphaena hippurus

 The Dolphinfish are one of the major tropical sportsfish of North America.
-They are routinely caught by recreational anglers on rapidly trolled jigs near the surface or on live flylinned sardines.
-Smaller fish travel in schools of up to fifty individuals and if you catch one you can normally catch several.
+They are routinely caught by recreational anglers on rapidly trolled jigs near the surface or on live fly-lined sardines.
+Smaller fish travel in schools of up to fifty individuals; if you catch one you can usually catch several.
 They are inquisitive party animals and will follow hooked comrades to the boat where they too can be caught.
 Larger Dolphinfish travel as individuals or in pairs.
-They are considered to an excellent food fish for human consumption and a target of commercial fishermen who utilize long-lines, purse seine.
+They are considered an excellent food fish for human consumption and a target of commercial fishermen who utilize longlines and purse seine.
 They are caught globally at a level of 60,000 tons per annum with notable declines recently in the Eastern Pacific.
-They are sold fresh or frozen with an increasing demand and sold at elevated prices.
-When sold commerically they are most likely to be called by their Hawaiian name Mahi-Mahi.
+They are sold fresh or frozen with increasing demand and at elevated prices.
+When sold commercially they are most likely known as mahi-mahi.
 They have fairly recently been the subject of a series of new conservation measures.
-In Mexico there are new commercial regulations with area closures and a ban on the use purse seines and for recreational anglers the recent implementation of a two fish per day limit.
-Note: a small Dolphinfish caught on lightweight tackle on a flylinned sardine is perhaps one, due to aerial acrobatics, of the most exciting experiences in all of sportsfishing due to the spectacular aerial acrobatics of this fish.
+In Mexico they are covered by new commercial regulations with area closures, a ban on the use of purse seines, and the recent implementation of a two-fish per day limit for recreational anglers.
+Note.
+A small Dolphinfish caught on lightweight tackle on a fly-lined sardine is perhaps one of the most exciting experiences in all of sportsfishing due to the spectacular aerial acrobatics of this fish.